pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 </Project>
 ```

-* The `TargetFramework` is `netstandard2.0` in order to remain maximally compatible as the compiler itself migrates from one version of `netcore` to the next.
+* The `TargetFramework` is `netstandard2.0` since that remains a stable foundation even as the compiler itself moves from one version of the .NET runtime to another.
 * The `PackageReference` brings in the compiler API.
-As of writing I'm sitting on an older package simply because there's no compelling reason to upgrade.
-For new projects, start with whatever's the lastest package available at the time(of those supported by the oldest .NET SDK you care to support).
+As of writing I'm sitting on an older package simply because there's no compelling reason to take a potentially-breaking major-version upgrade to _4.x_.
+For new projects, just start with whatever's the lastest package available at the time (out of those supported by the oldest .NET SDK you care to support).
 * The compiler API has nullability annotations, so the `Nullable` feature makes using it smoother and less bug-prone.
 * The `RS2008`suppression turns off a warning about release tracking (documentation) that isn't relevant for this sort of project where the compiler plugin lives in the same solution as the code it's intended for.